OceanOptics/Inlinino/README.md

     unzip adu_python_libusb.zip
     cp adu_python_libusb/libusb/* inlinino/ressources/libusb

+To use HydroScat, the Python `aquasense` package is needed.
+See `README.md` in the [aquasense repository](https://bitbucket.csiro.au/projects/AQRS/repos/aquasense/browse) for installation after cloning https://bitbucket.csiro.au/scm/aqrs/aquasense.git.

 Inlinino can then be started from the folder containing inlinino's source code with.

     python -m inlinino